 Here is a great strategy you can easily implement on campus; go paperless!
 It’s not just a change in lifestyle or a switch from contemporary learning to e-learning but also a great initiative for the environment.

-Instead of buying books, get students into the habit of learning from e-books.
+Instead of buying books, get students to learn from e-books.
 Make your classes equipped with laptops or computers to ensure a paper-free environment.

 You can also find many volunteers for arts and crafts to teach the students some great DIY projects.
 These can help at home and reduce industrial buying and build a sense of creativity and learning by employing easy-to-find resources at home.